-After the summer-break from the pandemic and relief measures, the curve gets fatter with the 2nd wave, governments are closing people into their houses again.
-And as this happens, we decided to run on the roads of the green areas, to reach the sunny side of Portugal, day-by-day surfing away from the lockdowns.
+After the summer break from the pandemic and relief measures, the curve gets fatter again with the 2nd wave hitting hard most of Europe.
+Governments are closing people into their houses once more.
+As this happened, we decided to run on the roads through "green areas", to reach the sunny side of Portugal, day-by-day surfing away from the lockdowns.

 France - Spain - Portugal, 10 January 2021On the 24th of November, we are all waiting for what french Prime Minister Macron had planned to stop the second wave of the Covid-19 pandemic.